SteveSayantan/DevOps-Bootcamp/docker-basics/multistage-builds.md

 As a result, we can separate the build process from the runtime environment, resulting in a smaller image size that only includes the dependencies and libraries required to run our application.

-In multi-stage, the build stages of Dockefile size, will not be added to the docker image, only the final stage, where we pass certain commands to run our application with a specific runtime is added.
+In multi-stage builds, until we selectively copy something, nothing will be added to the resultant docker image from the previous stages.
+Only the final stage is added by default.

+Because, in multi-stage Dockerfile, the final stage is the default target for building.
+This means that if we don't explicitly specify a target stage using the **--target** flag in the docker build command, Docker will automatically build the last stage by default.
+We could use the **--target** flag to build one of the previous stages.

 ### Distroless Images